 NIST has published the final version of NISTIR 8214, Threshold Schemes for Cryptographic Primitives: Challenges and Opportunities in Standardization and Validation of Threshold Cryptography.
 The document had been open for public comments between July 26, 2018 and October 22, 2018.
 We have also posted online a "diff" PDF document highlighting the changes between the draft and the final version, along with the table of received comments.

-On March 11-12, 2019, NIST will hold the Threshold Cryptography Workshop 2019 for experts from industry, academia, and government.
-The workshop will be held at NIST in Gaithersburg, Maryland.
+On March 11-12, 2019, NIST held the Threshold Cryptography Workshop 2019 for experts from industry, academia, and government.
+The workshop was held at NIST in Gaithersburg, Maryland.
 The submission deadline was December 17, 2018.